Buying and Selling Property in Germiston

 What sellers need to know about Germiston

 Germiston buyers are typically practical decision-makers, they're comparing value across the East Rand rather than committing to a single suburb out of sentiment.
-Your pricing needs to reflect what comparable properties have actually transferred for in your specific suburb in the past three to six months.
+Your pricing needs to reflect what comparable properties have transferred for in your specific suburb in the past three to six months.
 Deeds Office transfer data, not Property24 listing prices, is the correct baseline.
 An overpriced property in Germiston will be passed over by buyers who know what Lambton or Primrose homes have recently sold for.

 What buyers need to know before buying in Germiston

 Get bond pre-qualification before you make any offer in Germiston.
 A written pre-qualification from a bank or bond originator tells you exactly what price range you qualify for at current interest rates and shows sellers that you're a prepared buyer.
-In suburbs where school catchment is a primary draw, well-priced properties in Primrose and Lambton can move quickly when the right buyer appears, being ready to make an offer without delays in the financing process matters.
+In suburbs where school catchment is a primary draw, well-priced properties in Primrose and Lambton can move quickly when the right buyer appears, so being ready to make an offer without delays in the financing process counts.

 Budget for transfer costs before you make an offer, not after.
 Transfer duty, conveyancing fees, and bond registration typically add 8% to 10% of the purchase price on top of your deposit.
 On a R1.8m Germiston property, that's R144,000 to R180,000 in additional cash that has to be available at registration.
 Buyers who haven't accounted for this find themselves having to renegotiate or withdraw from agreed transactions.